Demographics of the Czech Republic: Languages

 The Czech language (divided into three dialects in Bohemia, four dialects in Moravia, and two dialects in Czech Silesia) is the official language of the state.
 There is also the transitional Cieszyn Silesian dialect as well as the Polish language in Cieszyn Silesia, both spoken in Czech Silesia.
-Various Sudeten German dialects are currently practically extinct: present Czech Germans speak mainly Czech or Standard German.
+Various Sudeten German dialects are currently practically extinct: present Czech Germans speak mainly Czech and/or Standard German.
 Czech Sign Language is the language of most of the deaf community.

-For other languages spoken in the Czech Republic, see the above section on officially recognised minorities.
+The Czech Republic officially recognizes a series of minorities who have legal status and may use their own language to conduct official business, which results in a series of minority languages that may be used officially by members of the recognized minority groups.